jlperona/pygpa-converter/README.md

     * Copying the style of other functions is encouraged.
 2. Update `convert_to_letter()` in the `Course` class to add the new scale.
 3. Update **README.md** (this document) to list the new scale.

+#### India 10 Overlays

+For an example of a commit that adds an overlay scale for `India 10`, see the commit for *TBA*.

+Below are the steps to add a new `India 10` overlay scale:

+1. Add a new row to `data/india10.csv`.
+2. In the first column, add the university name.
+3. For each grade to add:
+    1. Find the column with the corresponding number grade.
+        * If the column does not exist, insert a new column with the first row being the number grade.
+    2. Add the grade to that column in the same row.
+    3. If a grade already exists there, separate them with a comma and a space ", ".